Black Hairy Tongue

-- If you or your doctor suspects that a medication is causing black hairy tongue, talk to your doctor about changing the medication.
+- If you or your healthcare provider suspects that a medication is causing black hairy tongue, talk to your healthcare provider about changing the medication.

 Outlook / Prognosis

-What is the long-term outlook for someone who has a black hairy tongue?
+What is the long-term outlook for someone who had black hairy tongue?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy